Taf-s/TAFSIT578_FTO2403_A2_Tafara-Sithole_DJS11/READMEREACT.md

 │ └── logo.png
 |
 ├── components/
+│ ├── EpisodePlayer.js #The component comtaining the episode player
 │ ├── Navbar.js # Navigation bar component
 │ ├── ShowList.js # Component to list all shows
 │ ├── ShowCard.js # Component to display a single show with preview and details